manashkalyon/sigsync/README.md

 Signals should follow the following format:
    * Stored in a .CSV or .XLSX file
    * First column vector should represent time-values (X Axis)
    * Second column vector should represent dependent variable (Y Axis)
+   * NO headers
 Video files should be of .mp4, .mov, or .avi

 #### Current Issues